ttencate/aoc2017/02_forth/README.md

 hurdle.
 It needs memory allocation that is not on the "regular" stack, nor on the return stack, but on yet another stack (although equivalents of `malloc` and `free` also exist).
 A fixed size buffer will do for now, and we have a sequence of bytes in memory and the length on the stack.
+Such strings are commonly represented as pairs `c-addr u` on the stack, where `c-addr` is the address of the first element and `u` is the length.

 Then I tackled the overall structure.
 There should be a function ("word" in Forth parlance, although word is broader) to compute the min and max of a line.